Are you a budding entrepreneur, ready to bring your innovative ideas to life? Or perhaps you’re an established business owner, eager to expand ...

 What is an LLC Operating Agreement?

-An LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
+A Maryland LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
 An LLC operating agreement establishes the financial relationship between members and the basics of the working relationships between those members and the managers who oversee daily operations.

 The operating agreement is not filed with the state of Maryland, but instead remains private.
 It’s advisable to hire an attorney to ensure your operating agreement is thorough and legally binding.